The gaming industry has witnessed unprecedented growth in recent years.

 Roblox hit 202 million monthly active users in April 2021.
 There are 9.5 million developers on Roblox.
 Community developers made over $328 million on Roblox.

-Mobile gaming statistics showed that 67% of users are under 16.
+Mobile gaming industry statistics showed that 67% of users are under 16.

 With tremendous growth and traction, Roblox made $1.3 billion in revenue in 2021.